[Opinion] Poland's ruling party's attempts to censor LGBTQ+ artists

 For instance, while the commission's 2021 threat to withhold Covid-19 recovery funds from Poland pending the roll back of anti-LGBTQ+ measures forced Poland's compliance with minimum EU standards on democratic hiring practices, the severity of Poland's actions and its very public resistance to such pressures have had a debilitating impact on Polish civil society.

-Despite the EU's effort to hold PiS to account for failing to protect LGBTQ+ rights, homophobic hate crimes and other acts of violence are on the rise in Poland.
+Despite the EU's effort to hold the PiS to account for failing to protect LGBTQ+ rights, homophobic hate crimes and other acts of violence are on the rise in Poland.

 The spike in violence against the LGBTQ+ community directly reflects the proliferation of hateful, ultra-nationalist rhetoric, often perpetrated by PiS party leaders.

-One of PiS president Andrzej Duda's main campaign platforms in 2015 was to "protect Poland's children from harmful LGBTQ+ ideology" which he deemed to be "more destructive than communism."
+One of the PiS president Andrzej Duda's main campaign platforms in 2015 was to "protect Poland's children from harmful LGBTQ+ ideology" which he deemed to be "more destructive than communism."

 In 2020, Przemysław Czarnek, a PiS MP closely linked to Duda, said of the LGBTQ+ community in a televised event, "let's stop listening to these idiocies about human rights.
 These people are not equal with normal people."